 - How do social abilities relate to cognitive skills (such as memory and inhibitory control)?
-Can social communication be enhanced by training these cognitive skills?
+Can social interaction be enhanced by training these cognitive skills?
 How does advancing age affect this relationship?

-- How do we separate reality from fantasy (say, in a fictional novel), and why do they get muddled up sometimes?
-Are there any social or cognitive benefits of reading fiction?
+- How do we separate reality from fantasy, and why do they get muddled up sometimes?
+Are there any social or cognitive benefits of imagining fictional versions of the world?

 Please get in touch to discuss research supervision for undergraduate final year projects, MSc research projects, PhD theses or postdoctoral fellowships.